-If your number one priority is to sell the vehicle, think twice.
-The paramount target is to sell your dealership to customers.
+If your number one priority is to sell a vehicle, think again.
+The ultimate goal is to sell your dealership to customers.
 People don’t just walk up to a showroom and pick out a selected car within fifteen minutes.
-According to the Google research, most people start collecting information about their future vehicle one month before the purchase.
+According to Google research, most people start collecting information about their future vehicle one month before the purchase.
 A lot of customers start asking questions about the vendors they want to buy from 4 months before buying.
-They go to various websites with car dealer reviews to firstly study you and your reputation, then – your vehicles.
+They go to various websites with car dealer reviews to first study you and your reputation, then – your vehicles.

-A new mental model for how people buy a vehicle has appeared and rearranged the old one.
+A new mental model for how people buy a vehicle has appeared and it has remodeled the old one.

-There were three main steps of purchase before:
+There were three main steps of purchasing before:

 - Stimulus.
 It combines traditional forms of advertisement, like television or newspaper ads, outdoor billboards, catalogs and brochures delivered to the mailbox.